SCOPE OF THE JOURNAL

 Identifying information should not be published in written descriptions, photographs and pedigrees unless the information is essential for scientific purposes and the patient (or parent or guardian) has given written informed consent for publication.
 Informed consent for this purpose requires the patient be shown the manuscript to be published.

 Identifying details should be omitted if they are not essential, but patient data should never be altered or falsified to attain anonymity.
 We understand that complete anonymity is difficult to achieve.
 For example, masking the eye region in photographs of patients is inadequate protection of anonymity.

 Mandatory patient consent form

 It is compulsory for a signed patient consent form to be sought exhaustively for all case reports, irrespective of whether there are any photos of the patient.
 A patient consent form must be used and an example, with guidelines on use, is available for download here.
-You must upload your dated consent forms with your manuscript submission via Manuscript Central.
+You must upload your dated consent forms with your manuscript submission via the online submission system.

 The Editorial Board reserves the right to reject papers for which the ethical aspects are, in the Board’s opinion, open to doubt.
 Please contact the Editorial Office if you have any queries regarding consent.

 Authors should indicate that the design of the work has been approved by local ethical committees or that it conforms to standards currently applied in the country of origin.
 The name of the authorizing body should be stated as part of the manuscript under the heading ‘Ethical Approval’.
 Authors not requiring such approval must state this.

 Other sources of funding should be included in the acknowledgements section, for example funding for the Article Processing Fee, individual authors funding sources, or funding for writing and editing assistance.